Paying your tuition fees

 Students studying on a part-time intermittent basis

 If you are studying on a part-time intermittent basis, we will issue invoices for each course separately.
 We refer to this as 'invoiced at course level' (ICL).
-This means your course fees are due in full on or before matriculation, and at the start of each new course after that.
+Your course fees are due in full within 30 days of the invoice date.

 How to pay